VinayNoogler000/FinTrack/README.md

 - [Git](https://git-scm.com/) for version control.
 - [Node.js](https://nodejs.org/) for running backend services and using npm packages.
 - [VSCode](https://code.visualstudio.com/) for being an excellent code editor.
-- [DoSomeCoding YT Channel](https://www.youtube.com/watch?v=fKhjFGBt4lc), the most important one, as [He](https://github.com/anshuopinion) gave me and other beginners the idea of building this FinTrack web app, and also provided us it's basic design.
+- [DoSomeCoding YT Channel](https://www.youtube.com/watch?v=fKhjFGBt4lc), the most important one, as [He](https://github.com/anshuopinion) gave me and other beginners the idea of building this FinTrack web app, and also provided us with it's basic design.
 So, Thank you so much to, [Anshu bhaiya](https://www.linkedin.com/in/anshuopinion) again for giving me the idea and designs of multiple frontend project, to strengthen my fundamentals.

 ## 💼 Careers